epigen/enrichment_analysis/README.md

 **Visualization**
 All analysis results were visualized in the same way.

 For each query, method and database combination an enrichment dot plot was used to visualize the most important results.
 The top [top_n] terms were ranked (along the y-axis) by the mean rank of statistical significance ([p_value]), effect-size ([effect_size]), and overlap ([overlap]) with the goal to make the results more balanced and interpretable.
 The significance (adjusted p-value) is denoted by the dot color, effect-size by the x-axis position, and overlap by the dot size.
-Note that in any output file in this module, the regions are indexed with the [BED indexing convention](https://en.wikipedia.org/wiki/BED), i.e the start is 0-based and inclusive while the end is exclusive.
+Note that in any output file in this module, the regions are indexed with the [BED indexing convention](https://en.wikipedia.org/wiki/BED), i.e the start is 0-based and inclusive while the end is exclusive ([`start`, `end`), a region with `start=0` and `end=100` spans exactly 100 bases: positions `0` to `99`).

 The aggregated results per analysis [group], method and database combination were visualized using hierarchically clustered heatmaps and bubble plots.
 The union of the top [top_terms_n] most significant terms per query were determined and their effect-size and significance were visualized as hierarchically clustered heatmaps, and statistical significance ([adj_pvalue] < [adjp_th]) was denoted by \*.
 Furthermore, a hierarchically clustered bubble plot encoding both effect-size (color) and statistical significance (size) is provided, with statistical significance denoted by \*.
 All summary visualizations’ values were capped by [adjp_cap]/[or_cap]/[nes_cap] to avoid shifts in the coloring scheme caused by outliers.